munificent/craftinginterpreters/book/global-variables.md

 ^code named-variable-can-assign (2 before, 1 after)

-Pretty straight-forward.
+That's a lot of plumbing to get literally one bit of data to the right place in the compiler, but arrived it has.
 If the variable is nested inside some expression with higher precedence, `canAssign` will be `false` and this will ignore the `=` even if there is one there.
 Then this returns and eventually makes its way back to `parsePrecedence()`.

 Then what?
 What does this do with our broken example from before?
 Right now, `variable()` won't consume the `=` so that will be the current token.
 It returns back to `parsePrecedence()`. `variable()` is a prefix parser, so then it tries to enter the infix parsing loop.
 There is no parsing function associated with `=`, so it skips that loop.

 Then `parsePrecedence()` silently returns back to the caller.
-That isn't right.
+That also isn't right.
 If the `=` doesn't get consumed as part of the expression, nothing else is going to consume it.
 It's an error and we should report it:

 ^code invalid-assign (5 before, 1 after)

 With that, the previous bad program correctly gets an error at compile time.
 OK, *now* are we done?
 Still not quite.
 See, we're passing an argument to one of the parse functions.
-But those functions are stored in a table of function pointers, so they all need to have the same type.
-Even though most parse functions don't support being used as an assignment target -- setters are the only other one -- C requires them *all* to take and ignore the parameter.
+But those functions are stored in a table of function pointers, so all of the parse functions need to have the same type.
+Even though most parse functions don't support being used as an assignment target -- setters are the only other one -- our friendly C compiler requires them *all* to accept the parameter.

-So we got a little grunt work to do.
+So we're going to finish off this chapter with some grunt work.
 First, let's go ahead and pass the flag to the infix parse functions:

 ^code infix-rule (1 before, 1 after)